The Real Global Price of What You Wear, Part 8

 Furs

 Humans historically used the furs of animals they killed to stay warm.
 But today, most people wear furs for fashion only.
-Animal farms raise and keep animals in cages explicitly for the purpose of killing them for their fur.
+Animal farms raise and keep animals in cages explicitly to kill them for their fur.
 Most of the time, the animals live in horrible conditions.
 Almost always, the farms waste the rest of the animal after slaughter.

 Don’t buy fur.